feast-it/front-end-task/README.md

 ### Tips

-- Be creative 🎨
 - Add some tests, check out [this example](src/components/Header/Header.test.js)
 - Use [Typescript](https://create-react-app.dev/docs/adding-typescript) if preferred
+- Be creative e.g. animations, design

 ### How to submit

-- Make your repository private and add [@stevengeorgeharris](https://github.com/stevengeorgeharris) as a collaborator
+- Push your code to your own private repository and add [@stevengeorgeharris](https://github.com/stevengeorgeharris) as a collaborator
-- You can also zip the repository and [send it to](mailto:steven@feast-it.com).
+- You can also zip the repository and [send it to us](mailto:steven@feast-it.com)